themanyone/itcc/README.txt

 Interactive Crap
 ================

 Interactive, concise, regex-aware preprocessor (icrap) *is standard C* (using tcc in the background), without most of the semicolons, curly braces, and parenthesis.
 Like Python, use tab or indent 4 spaces instead of adding curly braces.
 Use two spaces instead of parenthesis.
 Since braces are added automatically, it saves typing.
 There are also some exciting, new go-like language features that really simplify C coding.
-Get crap from https://themanyone.github.io/crap/
- $ ./icrap -lm
- Released under GNU GPL version 2 or later, with NO WARRANTY.
+ Get crap from https://themanyone.github.io/crap/ $ ./icrap -lm Released under GNU GPL version 2 or later, with NO WARRANTY.
 Type ".h" for help.

+ $./icrap -lm
  crap> #include "math.h"
  crap> for  int x=0;x<5;x++
  crap>      printf  "%i squared is %0.0f\n", x, pow(x, 2.0)